 After speaking with hundreds of millennials in the market, we realized that the lack of financing was forcing many to defer their home purchase and to build up savings in the next five to ten years.
 It seemed crazy that essentially no affordable alternatives existed and the best solutions to such a massive pain point were to either 1) save up for 10 years or 2) be lucky enough to have wealthy family members that can lend money.
 From this frustration, the initial seeds of Homebase were born.

 Fear of Missing Out?Signup to receive a collection of this week’s top stories in your inbox every Tuesday.

 Why start a business in Southeast Asia, specifically Vietnam?
 As an American, why not in the US?

-I’ve personally spent a large chunk of my personal and professional career in Silicon Valley and Wall Street in the US, however I’m extremely excited about Vietnam and the opportunity to build a industry defining company in this region that can fundamentally change millions of lives through tackling real user needs that were previously unmet.
+I’ve personally spent a large chunk of my personal and professional career in Silicon Valley and Wall Street in the US, however I’m extremely excited about Vietnam and the opportunity to build a industry-defining company in this region that can fundamentally change millions of lives through tackling real user needs that were previously unmet.
 Opportunities and moments like this one happen for a country only several times in a lifetime.
 It would be foolish to waste it.

-One of the investors we’ve been lucky to have aboard is Brian Ma, who has written extensively about the potential that SEA and Vietnam represents here.
+One of the investors we’ve been lucky to have aboard is Brian Ma, who has written extensively about the potential that SEA and Vietnam represent here.
 He’s also the founder of Divvy Homes, one of the most innovative and successful PropTech companies in the world that recently raised $43M from Singapore sovereign fund GIC and VC fund Andressen Horowitz.